Children, Youth and Families

 If you are involved in children, youth or working with families within the Island Anglican churches you can sign into the portal to access a range of useful tools, information and upcoming training opportunities.
 Please contact the Deanery Children and Families worker for login details.

-To see what has been happening during 2021 Click Here
+To see what happened during 2021 Click Here

 Our Deanery Children and Families Worker is an advocate for the voice of the child, young person and parent within the Island Churches.
 This can be done through running workshops, research projects, developing relationships with families, and simply listening to those who attend Island churches.
 We want to listen, support and act and this role enables that to happen.